 Another important takeaway from this comparison are the consistent, low volatility returns of private real estate relative to the performance of the public market options.
 While the charts for the S&P 500 and IYR show multiple peaks and valleys, the NCREIF returns remained consistent over the identified period (except for dip related to the Great Recession).

 You may ask yourself, why?
 Private real estate is typically consistent due to the nature of the hard asset.
 Most times when investing into this alternative investment you’re a direct investor into one asset (individual syndication) or an investor into many (a private real estate fund).
 Real estate at its core typically does not change in value quickly and can be directly managed through cycles or outside impacts with the right sponsor (read more about this in our article 17 Questions to Ask Before Investing Your Money).

 While you might assume that public real estate investing vehicles such as REITs share the same low correlation, they don’t.
-Public REITS are highly correlated to the S&P 500.
-A volatile stock market (such as in early 2018), combined with increasing treasury rates, has many investors questioning the direction of the market and if their asset allocation has them prepared for what is to come.
+Public REITs are highly correlated to the S&P 500.
+A volatile stock market combined with increasing treasury rates may have many investors questioning the direction of the market and if their asset allocation has them prepared for what is to come, for example.
 Instead of losing sleep at night worrying about what’s next in the public markets, consider more stable alternatives like private real estate investments.

 The Difference is Clear

 Compared to the public markets, private real estate historically has delivered consistent, low volatility returns, with a low correlation to public market options (S&P 500, IYR).

 These consistent quarterly returns (on both an absolute basis and a rolling-average basis) should be considered by investors conducting due diligence on alternative investments.